moov-io/wire/README.md

 ## Project Status

-Moov WIRE is under active development and in production for multiple companies.
-Please star the project if you are interested in its progress.
+This project is currently under development and could introduce breaking changes to reach a stable status.
+We are looking for community feedback so please try out our code or give us feedback!

 ## Usage